 To inform staff of the University provisions for superannuation.

 - Staff currently employed with the ANU who are pre-existing members of the Commonwealth Superannuation Scheme (CSS) and the Public Service Superannuation Scheme (PSS) are eligible to continue their membership whilst employed with the University.
 New staff who join the ANU and have existing membership with CSS are able to retain their membership and have their contributions made into the CSS by the University subject to agreement by ANU.
-New staff who join the ANU and have existing membership with PSS cannot continue to be a member of the PSS, whether or not continuous service applies.
+The University are no longer an eligible employer for the PSS, therefore new staff who join the ANU and have existing membership with PSS cannot continue to be a member of the PSS, whether or not continuous service applies.

-- Subject to clause 34 (Continuity of Service) of the Enterprise Agreement, full time and part time staff members on fixed term appointments of 12 months or more, or who have 12 months continuous service are eligible for UniSuper membership and entitlements.
-The University will not set the term of a fixed term appointment with the aim of avoiding the payment of 17% superannuation contributions.
+- The University will not set the term of a fixed term appointment with the aim of avoiding the payment of 17% superannuation contributions.

 - The University will maintain existing arrangements with UniSuper for current and new staff members who are not eligible for a 17% UniSuper employer superannuation contribution.
 This will include the payment of the Superannuation Guarantee component, of any amount, which will be paid to UniSuper.

 - Should any amendments to CSS or PSS make it possible during the life of this Agreement for employee members to reduce their contributions, the parties will hold discussions on the possibility of increasing the flexibility of employee contributions to CSS and PSS.
 The University will ensure that it maintains adequate employer provision for those staff who are members of CSS and PSS.